LeisureLadi/rfid/README.rst

 **The development by owner miguelbalboa has ended**.

-**Feature status: complete freeze**; no function or API change.
+**Feature status: partial freeze**; function for NTAG2xx tags were added.

 **Code status: partial freeze**; just fixes/typos or documentation updates; *no* extensions for other boards; *no* new examples.

 **Maintenance status: sporadically**.

 **Why no further development?**
 This library has a long history and is used in many projects.
-These projects often do not document what version they use.
-Committing changes might break those old projects and lead to bad experiences (for beginners) and support requests.
-For these reasons the library is in freeze mode.
-You can still commit typo, documentation or bug fixes.
+The added functions will not break any other projects which use this library, since previous functions remained completely untouched.

 .. _before buy:
 Before buy